Sensirion/arduino-upt-i2c-auto-detection/README.md

 - SVM4X

 ### Sensor Oddities
+- SCD30.
+This sensor has a particular method of retrieveing measurements, which typically enters a waiting loop until the measurement is ready.
+To avoid this blocking call, the library uses an alternative method, that sometimes yields I2C errors.
+These errors are not fatal and can be ignored.
 - SGP41.
 The SGP41 arduino I2C driver returns raw VOC and NOX values, as opposed to the SEN5X sensors, which internally feed the raw values through [Sensirion's gas index algorithm](https://github.com/Sensirion/gas-index-algorithm) and returns a gas index in the range of [0, 500].
 - STC3X.
 The STC3X requires a conditioning phase of up to 10 seconds (this library considers 8 sufficient), during which the value of the data points will be UNDEFINED/0.
 - SVM40.
 The SVM40 Evaluation Kit Board is deprecated and **not** supported by sensor autodetection.